Have you had the talk?

-It’s a rogues gallery of all the banks in Ireland (bar Bank of Ireland who is tied to New Ireland/Bank of Ireland Life so can only sell their products)
+It’s a rogues gallery of all the banks in Ireland (bar Bank of Ireland which is tied to New Ireland/Bank of Ireland Life so can only sell their products)

 So chances are, if you’re getting a mortgage in Ireland, you’re going to have to sit through the talk.

 Before you do, let’s review the One Life plan from Irish Life.

 Ah look, I may have laid it on a bit heavy there.

 The Irish Life One Plan has one thing going for it:

-If you couldn’t give one shite about getting advice on all the products in the market, don’t want the best cover to protect you and your family, but would love to have one single payment to cover all your insurances then you might as well stop reading.
+If you couldn’t give one shite about getting advice on all the products in the market, don’t want the best cover to protect you and your family, and instead would love to have one single payment to cover all your insurances then you might as well stop reading.

 You have totally zinged with Irish Life.

 Go, run, get married and have lots of little Irish Life babies.

 Irish Life is the only insurer that bundles all the cover into one plan.

 This makes it harder to compare the One Life plan to other policies in the market (clever, eh).

 Anyway, because no other provider bundles all the cover, it’s impossible to compare like with like.

 So if you show me your One Plan quote and ask for a better quote, that’s impossible; there is no comparable plan on the market.

 WAKE UP, OTHER PROVIDERS, THERE IS AN OPPORTUNITY HERE FOR YOU!

 They never listen.

-OK, not being able to exactly compare like with like is a pain but it doesn’t make it an evil plan.
+OK, so not being able to exactly compare like with like is a pain but it doesn’t make it an evil plan.